fbpx

 RIXS SAMPLE ENVIRONMENTS

 Samples for RIXS can be solids in any form (powders, foils, thin films, composites, or crystals), but must be compatible with UHV conditions.
-However, high-quality single crystals or epitaxial thin films are necessary for high-resolution or momentum-resolved measurements.
+However, high quality single crystals or epitaxial thin films are necessary for high resolution or momentum resolved measurements.
 We typically fix the samples on carrier plates that are transferred under UHV to the sample holder in the manipulator.
-Our standard sample carriers are flag-style metal plates, compatible with SPECS sample holders.
-Detailed drawings of the standard plates in pdf format can be found here.
+Our standard sample carriers are flag style metal plates, compatible with SPECS sample holders.
 The main chamber normally operates at a base pressure of 5 10-9 mbar.
 It cannot be baked because of the special sealing for continuous rotations.
-The beamline provides a dedicated room for sample preparation with common supplies, tools, and equipment used for the manipulation of solids.
-Contact staff if your sample requires special preparation conditions.
+The beamline provides a dedicated room for sample preparation with common supplies, tools and equipment used for the manipulation of solids.
+Contact staff if your sample require special preparation conditions.

 Sample environment inserts with different functionalities can be mounted on the manipulator, but it must be specified in the proposal and discussed with the beamline staff in advance.
-Currently, we have a standard room-temperature insert that can hold up to 3 sample plates.
-We are commissioning a cryogenic insert (ColdEdge open cycle He cryostat) that can hold only 1 sample plate.
-Additionally, we are working on a static cell for liquids based on Si3N4 membranes and a cryogenic insert with in-vacuum phi-chi rotations for single-crystal alignment.
+Currently, we have a standard room temperature insert that can hold up to 3 sample plates, a cryogenic insert (ColdEdge open cycle cryostat) that can hold only 1 sample plate.
+The standard operating temperature range is 25 – 400 K with LHe and 75 – 400 K with LN2.
+With the insertion of a thermal shield, it is possible to achieve < 10 K with LHe.
+Additionally, we are working on a static cell for liquids based on Si3N4 membranes and a cryogenic insert with in-vacuum phi-chi rotations for single crystal alignment.

 Please do not hesitate to contact the beamline staff for more information on samples and environments.